lorent23/lorent23/README.md

 # Hi there, I'm Lorent a Web Developer 👋

-- I'm currently working as a web developer at FIRST System Integrator & Engineering Solution
+- I'm currently working as a web developer at FIRST CyberSecurity & Engineering Solution
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: To become Full-Stack
 - ⚡ Open for projects and collaborations, and eager to learn